dgkanatsios/AzureContainerInstancesManagement/README.md

 - Check [Brian Peek's](https://github.com/BrianPeek/) presentation about this project on a theater session at Game Developers Conference 2018:
 [![](https://img.youtube.com/vi/32xlmsaCNak/0.jpg)](https://www.youtube.com/watch?v=32xlmsaCNak)
 - Also featured on Azure Friday: https://channel9.msdn.com/Shows/Azure-Friday/Azure-Container-Instances-GA-A-new-compute-primitive
+- To be presented at Mirosoft Build 2018

 ## Thanks
 - To [Brian Peek](https://github.com/BrianPeek/) for testing, feedback and all the great discussions concerning this project.